MKJia/BeautyMap/README.md

 EDOMap
 ---

+Title: Eliminate Dynamic Obstacle points  in the Global map (ERASOR++

+Authors: Qingwen ZHANG, Mingkai JIA, Ruoyu GENG

+Not only limited on the scenarios, point clouds are enough for remove!
+TESTED SENSOR: Velodyne-16, Velodyne-64, MEMS, Leica BLK360
-To imporve the ERASOR in speed and remove theory

-Check the notion page for more detail improvment thinking.
+To improve the ERASOR in speed and remove theory in math.
+Check [Kin's notion page](https://www.notion.so/kinzhang/EDOMap-Eliminate-Dynamic-Obstacle-points-in-the-Global-map-ERASOR-6732884af87d430e9405c1e5e5c6ad73) for more detail improvement thinking.